NCAR/cti-serial/README.md

 ### Configuration files
 - /etc/modules-load.d/cti-serial.conf: enables loading the **cti_serial_core** module at boot
 - /etc/modprobe.d/cti-serial.conf: options for cti_serial_core
+  - nr_uarts: the number of ports on the CTI card.
+12 for the Xtreme/104 Isolated card.
 - /etc/serial.conf: created or modified by the postinst script of cti-serial

     The postinst script for this package does the following: